What is ecommerce analytics?

 - Product-Related Data: Product-related data usually includes information on product popularity and inventory, but there are tools out there with some serious “predictive” power.

-Some ecommerce platforms, like Cart.com, can help you manage the entire customer journey, starting with that first important step, acquisition.
+Some ecommerce platforms, like Cart.com, can help with inventory management as a part of the entire customer journey and show you how to start your ecommerce business.
 Successful ecommerce brands use Cart’s next-generation data science capabilities to harmonize data across multiple sources to provide you critical insights.
 With Unified Analytics, we can identify potential gaps in inventory or areas where you need to improve your product descriptions or images in order to boost sales.

 How is Cart.com’s analytics platform different?